Skip to main content

 The two main types of life insurance are term life and whole life policies.
 Term life insurance is in place for a set period of time — often between 10 and 30 years — and is typically less expensive than whole life insurance.

-For expectant parents, term life insurance is usually the right choice.
-Term life insurance allows you to provide for your children in the years that matter most.
-Its lower cost will be appreciated while you’re balancing the many expenses that come with raising a family.
-Ideally, your children will be grown and financially independent by the time the term ends.
+For expectant parents, term life insurance is a popular choice.
+Its lower cost may be helpful while you're balancing the many expenses that come with raising a family.
+Ideally, your child will be grown and financially independent by the time the term ends.

 How much life insurance should you have when you’re pregnant?

-The size of life insurance policy you’ll need as an expectant parent depends on your overall goals and budget.
+The policy size you'll need as an expectant parent depends on your overall goals and budget.
 A popular guideline is to purchase a policy worth approximately 10 times your annual income.
 But with a child soon to be in the picture, you may need more than that.

-Another approach often used by parents is the DIME method (debt, income, mortgage and education), which considers additional factors, like future college expenses.
-Raising children is expensive , so be sure to factor in all potential costs related to your child you’d want your life insurance policy to help cover (childcare, food, transportation, healthcare, clothing, entertainment, extracurricular activities).
-It’s not an easy thing to do, but taking the time to add up the numbers now could make all of the difference for your child in the future.
+Another approach often used by parents is the DIME method (debt, income, mortgage and education), which considers additional factors like future college expenses.
+Raising kids is expensive, so be sure to factor in all potential costs related to your child you'd want your life insurance policy to help cover (childcare, food, transportation, healthcare, clothing, entertainment and extracurricular activities).
+It's not an easy thing to do, but taking the time to add up the numbers now could make a difference for your child in the future.

 Who should your beneficiary be?

-When you apply for life insurance, you must choose a beneficiary, which is the person(s) who will receive a death benefit if you die.
-When pregnant, you might choose your spouse or partner as your beneficiary.
-You may also choose another family member who would care for your children in your absence.
+When you apply for life insurance, you must choose a beneficiary, which is the person(s) who will receive benefits if you die.
+You might choose your spouse or partner as your beneficiary or another family member who would care for your child in your absence.

 While you can designate your child as a beneficiary, a payout will typically not be made directly to a minor.
 Instead, a court may put the funds in a trust, which would be administered by a court-appointed guardian.
-To avoid any potential delays in getting the funds to your beneficiary, it’s generally recommended to name your partner or another trusted adult as your beneficiary.
+To avoid any potential delays in getting the funds to your beneficiary, it's generally recommended to name a trusted adult as your beneficiary.

 Make life insurance a pregnancy priority

-During this important time in planning for your family, life insurance is a smart way to help ensure their security.
+During this important time in planning for your family, don't overlook life insurance.
 Asking the right questions now means you can purchase life insurance with confidence and help protect your family today and in the years ahead.

-Disclosure: Ladder Insurance Services, LLC (CA license # OK22568; AR license # 3000140372) distributes term life insurance products issued by multiple insurers – for further details see ladderlife.com .
-All insurance products are governed by the terms set forth in the applicable insurance policy.
+Ladder Insurance Services, LLC (CA license # OK22568; AR license # 3000140372) offers term life insurance products issued by multiple insurers.
+For details go to ladderlife.com.
+All insurance product terms are set and governed by the individual insurance policy.
 Each insurer has financial responsibility for its own products.

 Explore more